slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 Charm the enemy to find his weaknesses.
 Then exploit them.

-Hints:
+_Hints:_

-- People’s need for validation and recognition, is the best kind of weakness to exploit.
-To persuade up, focus on interests; to persuade down focus on emotions.
+- People’s need for validation and recognition is the easiest weakness to exploit.
+Persuade up with interests; persuade down with emotions.
-- Use absence and bait to attract people.
-It will become a challenge for them to win your affections.
-The ability to make others come to you is a weapon far more powerful than any tool of aggression. use it with moderation.
+- Use absence and bait to draw people in.
+Make winning your affection a challenge.
+The power to make others come to you is stronger than aggression—use it sparingly.
-- Instead of killing it, charm the snake to fight the other ones.
-Listen actively and maintain rapport.
-First they have to trust you.
-Keep your word and prove your worth, the new guy has always to prove himself.
+- Charm the snake to fight the other snakes.
+Listen actively, maintain rapport.
+Trust must come first.
+Keep your word, prove your worth—the newcomer always has to prove himself.

 > *"We catch more flies with honey than vinegar." (...)
 "Abuse often starts with praise."